 While you may be legally required to complete a record of processing activities as part of GDPR compliance, there are additional benefits that come with completing one.

 First, it ensures that your organization can view the scope of its data collection activities in a single place.
 You may find that multiple teams are handling the same or similar processing activity in multiple parts of your codebase.
 You can even identify overlap between data processors that can be simplified.
+A ROPA might initially be the goal, but one artifact of assembling one is building an up-to-date data inventory and data flow map.
+Automating the data inventory process can help keep your inventory and data flow map up to date, even beyond the needs of a ROPA.

 The organization-wide nature of collecting data necessary for a ROPA can help improve your business processes.
 Many companies believe that a DPO can gather all the necessary information on their own, but the truth is that it is a time-consuming process that requires the input of every department that touches personal data.
 Creating a ROPA, and setting up a process for keeping it up to date, improves the ways departments within your business communicate.
 We find that the documentation that is created around ROPA management helps all stakeholders better understand how data is used within an organization.
 It also helps push your company toward a privacy by design mindset.